 We’ve put together a few suggestions for fun things to do in Scotland with kids, as well as some great events to attend across July and August.
 From brilliant beaches to fun farm parks, and from Highland games to on-the-water adventures, we declare that boredom will be banished this summer!

 Aberdeen & Aberdeenshire

-- Things heating up?
+1. Things heating up?
 Then make a splash and join in with an inflatable fun session at Stonehaven Open Air Pool.
-On 9 July, head to the Stonehaven Folk Festival Aqua Ceilidh, where you can enjoy dances including the ‘Splashing White Sergeant’ and ‘Drip the Willow’.

-- Make your way to the magical Crathes Castle at Banchory on 4 July for the ranger-led Crathes Children’s Walk, where you’ll learn all about the cute, small and furry inhabitants of the grounds.
+3. Make your way to the magical Crathes Castle at Banchory this summer to get the kids outdoors and allow them to experience Scotland’s amazing wildlife and scenery.
 Or, experience some tree-top adventures at Go Ape!

 Argyll & The Isles

-- Step into some storybook magic and follow the Gruffalo Trail through Ardkinglas Woodland, near Loch Fyne.
+6. Step into some storybook magic and follow the Gruffalo Trail through Ardkinglas Woodland, near Loch Fyne

 In and around Aviemore

 8. Fill your day with countless thrilling adventures, from runaway timber train rollercoasters to aerial assault courses at Landmark Forest Adventure Park at Carrbridge.

 9. See snow leopards, Scottish wildcats, red pandas and even a polar bear at the Highland Wildlife Park near Kingussie.